evansbenj/Macaque_Genomez.md/oxphos.md

 ATPJ2	5	chr07	124582469	124590730
 ```

+The cool thing is that the two mt genes in complex 5 (ATP6, ATP8) interact with others in the peripheral stalk, which includes 3 genes (alternative acronyms are in parentheses): ATPIF1 (IF1), USMG5 (ATP5MD, DAPIT), C14orf2 (ATP5MPL, MP68, PLPM, MLQ,6,8PL) so we have a clear hypothesis here.

 Here's a preliminary list of all the autosomally encoded proteins in in the OXPHOS complex based on this paper: Genome Res.
 2018.
 28: 952-967:
 ```
 chr01	sim4cc	mRNA	220779458	220788687	.	+	.
 ID=COX20_transcript_01;GID=116228